aspnetzero/documents/docs/en/GraphQL.md

    }
    ```

-3. Create a new class and name it`AuditLogQuery.cs` in the `Queries` folder of the  ***.GraphQL** project.
+3. Create a new class and name it `AuditLogQuery.cs` in the `Queries` folder of the  ***.GraphQL** project.
 This is the query resolver for `AuditLogs`.
-It should be derived from the base
+It should be derived from the base `AbpZeroTemplateQueryBase<TField,TResult>`.

-   `AbpZeroTemplateQueryBase<TField,TResult> `.
 This abstract base class has two generic types. `TField`  which is the type to return to the client.
-(In this example, it is a list of `AuditLogType`).
-And `TResult`, this is the return type of the `Resolve()` method.
-Basically `TResult` will be mapped to `TField` in the GraphQL middleware.
+In this example, it is a list of `AuditLogType`.
+Other field is `TResult`, this is the return type of the `Resolve()` method.
+Basically `TResult` will be mapped to `TField` by the GraphQL middleware.

    To get the list of audit logs, `IRepository<AuditLog, long>` is injected into the query.
 Note that the base class `AbpZeroTemplateQueryBase` is registered to the dependency injection container with `ITransient` lifecycle.
 So all the GraphQL queries derived from `AbpZeroTemplateQueryBase` are meant to be `ITransientDependency`.